Battle of An Lộc

 The Battle of An Lộc was a major battle of the Vietnam War that lasted for 66 days and culminated in a victory for South Vietnam.
 The struggle for An Lộc in 1972 was an important battle of the war, as South Vietnamese forces halted the North Vietnamese advance towards Saigon capital.
 This fighting which ensued became the most protracted conflict of the 1972 Easter Offensive.

 During the first month of the battle, the Army of the Republic of Vietnam (ARVN) 5th Division was outnumbered by a combined force consisting of three People's Army of Vietnam (PAVN) and Viet Cong (VC) divisions.
-The An Lộc defenders were later reinforced by the elite 81st Ranger Group and the 1st Airborne Brigade, brought in by air after failing to pass the PAVN block at Tàu Ô. Other reinforcement was the 21st Division, which was plagued by a very slow move from the Mekong Delta and cleared QL-13 after protracted fighting.
+The An Lộc defenders were later reinforced by the elite 81st Airborne Commando and the 1st Airborne Brigade, brought in by air after failing to pass the PAVN block at Tàu Ô. Other reinforcement was the 21st Division, which was plagued by a very slow move from the Mekong Delta and cleared QL-13 after protracted fighting.

 Background

 An Lộc is the capital of Bình Long Province located northwest of Military Region III.
-During North Vietnam's Easter Offensive (known in Vietnam as the Nguyen Hue Offensive) of 1972, An Lộc was at the centre of the PAVN strategy, its location on Route QL-13 near Base Area 708 in Cambodia allowed safeguarding supplies based out of a "neutral" location in order to reduce exposure to U.S. bombing.
+During Easter Offensive 1972, An Lộc was at the centre of the PAVN's Nguyễn Huệ campaign, its location on Route 13 (QL-13) near Base Area 708 in Cambodia allowed safeguarding supplies based out of a "neutral" location in order to reduce exposure to US bombing.
 To protect this critical area, the ARVN had essentially a single division, the 5th Division covering Bình Long and Phước Long Provinces.

+To facilitate command and organization, the High Command of the Liberation Army of South Vietnam established the Headquarters of Group 301 to directly command the Nguyễn Huệ campaign along the primary axis of Lộc Ninh – Bình Long – Route 13.
+The headquarters comprised: Lieu.
+Gen. Trần Văn Trà as Commander cum commissar; Col. Đồng Văn Cống as Deputy commander, Col. Trần Văn Phác as Deputy commissar, Col. Lê Ngọc Hiền as Chief of Staff, and Col. Bùi Phùng as Chief of Logistics.

-On the same day that Lộc Ninh, a small town 20 mi north of An Lộc on the border with Cambodia was assaulted by the PAVN 5th Division, Tàu Ô bridge - a key bridge on route QL-13, 15km south of An Lộc was also blockaded by the PAVN 7th Division, cutting off An Lộc from Saigon.
-To control QL-13 was to control the road to Saigon, roughly 90 mi to the south.
-This prevented resupply of ARVN forces in An Lộc battle.
-Lieutenant general Nguyễn Văn Minh, commander of III Corps responded by helilifting the 5th Division headquarter with its commander, Brigadier general Lê Văn Hưng and two battalions of the 3rd Ranger Group into An Lộc.
+On the same day that Lộc Ninh, a small town 20 mi north of An Lộc on the border with Cambodia was assaulted by the PAVN 5th Division under commander Bùi Thanh Vân, Tàu Ô bridge - a key bridge on QL-13, 15km south of An Lộc was also blockaded by the PAVN 7th Division under commander Đàm Văn Ngụy, cutting off An Lộc from Saigon, roughly 90 mi to the south.
+This prevented resupply by road of ARVN forces in An Lộc battle.
+Lieu.
+Gen. Nguyễn Văn Minh, commander of III Corps responded by helilifting the 5th Division headquarter with its commander, Brig.
+Gen. Lê Văn Hưng and two battalions of the 3rd Ranger Group into An Lộc.